May 15, 2026: Showcase – Computational Archival Storytelling with Jupyter Notebooks

 • Author: Gregory SZWARCMAN

 • Abstract: Generate OCR for family records belonging to my great-grandparents, both of whom emigrated from Italy in the early 20th century.
-My great-grandfather Luigi immigrated to the U.S. in 1914, just months before WWI broke out.
-The oldest records I have are his Italian passport, and military records circa 1913.
-My goal what be to extract metadata from the documents.
+My great-grandfather, Luigi, immigrated to the U.S. in 1914, just months before WWI broke out.
+The oldest records I have are his Italian passport and military records, circa 1913.
+My goal is to extract metadata from the documents.
 Luigi died young in 1926, so it would be nice to be able to glean more info about his life from these documents.

 -Authored by Richard Marciano